piygr/s8erav1/README.md

 ### Observation
 1. Layer normalization is a special case of Group normalization.
 With G = 1, GroupNorm is nothing but Layer normalization.
 2. mean and sigma values are computed for the group means across all the channels.
-Therefore, number of untrainable parameters = 2.
+Therefore, number of untrainable parameters (mean & sigma) = 2 * N (N - Batch size).
 But trainable parameters (Scale & Shift parametrs) are stored w.r.t. every channel.

 Below is the model summary -
 ```